fsfe/reuse-tool/README.md

 ## Licensing

-This work is licensed under multiple licences.
-Because keeping this section up-to-date is challenging, here is a brief summary as of April 2024:
+This repository is itself REUSE-compliant.
+The licensing of each file can be divined with `reuse spdx` or `reuse lint --json`, but here is a best-effort
+summary:

 - All original source code is licensed under GPL-3.0-or-later.
 - All documentation is licensed under CC-BY-SA-4.0.